April 2026

 Is $1,000 really enough to start?

-For a starter fund, yes. $1,000 is not the goal — it's the first milestone.
+For a starter fund, yes. $1,000 is not the goal — it is the first milestone.
 Its purpose is to prevent small emergencies from becoming credit card debt while you build toward a full fund.
 It covers the most common single-event emergencies most households face in a given year.
 Once you reach it, shift focus to your full target without stopping at $1,000.

 Should I count my credit card limit as part of my emergency fund?